 - diseases affecting the nerves or muscles

-If you experience weakness in one area of your body, you may find that you are unable to move that part of your body efficiently.
+you can’t move that part of your body efficiently.
 You may also experience:

 - delayed or slow movement

 - uncontrollable shaking, or tremors

 - muscle twitching

 - muscle cramps